maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 ## The Codebase Structure

 An overview of the code.
-Extensions is probably the most interesting part here, as this is how we hook into the Peruse browser base and extend it to provide SAFE functionality.
+Extensions is probably the most interesting part here, as this is how we hook into the Peruse browser base and extend it to provide Safe functionality.

-> NOTE: The SAFE functionality is not alllll in the extensions/safe folder, but _most of it is_.
+> NOTE: The Safe functionality is not alllll in the extensions/safe folder, but _most of it is_.
 There's still some legacy code hanging around various parts of the main browser functionality which need to be moved into extensions via adding browser lifecycle hooks.

 ### `./app`